NBCC (India) Limited: Functional setup

-NBCC has its Corporate Office at New Delhi which works as a policy maker, planner and overall controller.
+NBCC has its corporate office in New Delhi which works as a policy maker, planner and overall controller.
 Corporate functions are managed through various organizational divisions viz.
 Project Management Group, Business Development, Real Estate, Vigilance, Contract Engineering, Law, Centralized Procurement Group (CPG), Finance, Corporate communication, Personnel & Administration.

 The work of the corporation is further decentralized into various Regional Business Groups (RBGs), Strategic Business Groups (SBGs), Zones, Units and Sites.
 RBG/SBG/Zones are controlled by executives of the rank of ED/CGM/GM respectively who directly reports to the Director(s) sitting in HO.

 Regional Business Groups and Strategic Business Group headquarters are located at Delhi as well as at other places in all the states depending upon the quantum and the nature of the projects.
 RBGs are headed by Executive Director; SBGs by CGM & Zones are headed by GM/AGM and are assisted in their work by Technical, Finance & P&A Staff of appropriate level.
 RBGs/SBGs/Zones control and look after several projects which are headed by Unit-in-Charges.

 Each project is a profit centre and is expected to operate efficiently to achieve turnover targets and profitability as per MoU signed between the corporate office and the RBG/SBG/Zonal Heads.
 The units are headed by an officer of the rank of AGM/DGM/PM/DPM/SPE.
 The Unit In-charge is responsible for efficient execution of a project and within approved cost who is assisted by other Technical staff depending upon the nature and value of project.
 The unit In-charge, from time to time, appraises the Zonal In-charge about providing the requisite inputs / resources required for the execution of the work.

 Project site is controlled by a Site In-charge.
 The project is provided with the required number of technical staff.
 The site in-charge is responsible for efficient execution of the project ensuring its timely completion.

 The Job Description and Duties & Responsibilities of various Heads are given below: